Guide to Representative Sampling

 The Sample Sequencer 5 is capable of operating in a continuous or batch mode.
 The analyzer outputs are connected to the sequencer where various individual stream signal outputs are available, including:

 Colorimetric analyzers are subject to upscale zero drift due to cell fouling.
-Time-sharing samples permits visual inspection by identifying relative zero and exposing zero shift when both values migrate upscale by equivalent amounts.
+Time-sharing samples permit visual inspection by identifying relative zero and exposing zero shift when both values migrate upscale by equivalent amounts.
 Relative zero can be re-established without servicing the analyzer.

-An easy-to-use touchscreen display shows user configurable sample names and analyzer descriptions; analyzer readings displayed in engineering units; and the status of each analysis
+An easy-to-use touchscreen display shows user configurable sample names and analyzer descriptions; analyzer readings displayed in engineering units; and the status of each analysis.

 |Enclosure Rating||NEMA 4X, IP 65|